appzer0/pymailadmin/README.md

 ### Start the service
 ``systemctl enable --nox pymailadmin.service``

-#### Install the connector to manage deletions and rekeys
-Install the pymailadmin connector for Dovecot **ON THE DOVECOT HOST** to process pending creations/deletions, cleanups and expired rekey requests:

-Install the needed packages:

-``apt install python3 python3-mysqldb``

-Install ``scripts/pymailadmin-cron.py`` somewhere, e.g.: ``/opt/pymailadmin/scripts``

-Edit the script:
-``vim /opt/pymailadmin/scripts/pymailadmin-cron.py``

-READ IT AND EDIT IT CAREFULLY.
-You'll have to modify:
-  * your database connection parameters
-  * Adapt 3 SQL requests to your database (what you've already done before in .env)

-Install the crontask :
-``*/2 * * * * root /usr/bin/python3 /opt/pymailadmin/scripts/pymailadmin-cron.py``

 #### Access the web admin
   * Go to ``https://mydopemailadmin.domain.tld``
-  * Create a super admin account there
   * Configure and finish installation by following the instuctions
   * Enjoy new incoming bugs and problems.